You may have heard the term "hidden job market" a lot while searching for a job.

 You need to be bold about asking for an informational interview.

 You should offer to buy lunch or coffee to meet off-premises (which can be helpful for them in many ways).
-Be prepared to ask questions about what the company values for key experiences/attributes for the types of jobs you’re interested in.
+Be prepared to ask questions about what the company values for key experiences/attributes for the types of jobs you are interested in.

-You should considering asking about how the manager got into their current position or where they’ve worked in the past.
-Ask about future hiring plans, too.
+You should considering asking about how the manager got into their current position or where they have worked in the past.
+Ask about future hiring plans and what is posted in social media, like the employer’s LinkedIn Company page.

 A company’s future hiring can occur during growth opportunities for the company.
 Keep an eye on their announcements.
 Key ones to watch for include: corporate moves or expansions, mergers and acquisitions, or new rounds of venture capital funding or awards.